Stanley Lord: Legacy

 The discovery in 1985 of the remains of the Titanic on the sea bed made it clear that the S.O.S. position given after the iceberg collision by the Titanic's fourth officer, Joseph Boxhall, was wrong by thirteen miles.
 At both of the 1912 inquiries, there had been some conflict about the true position of the ship when it sank.
 The conclusions of the inquiries discounted the evidence of uncertainty about the position of the Titanic.
 At the time, some assumed that the position that Lord had given for his ship was incorrect and that he was much closer to the Titanic than he claimed to be.
 While the entries in the Californians scrap log (used for recording information before it was written up officially in the ship's logbook) referring to the night in question had mysteriously gone missing, sometimes seen as overwhelming proof that Lord deliberately destroyed evidence to cover his crime of ignoring a distress call, destroying the scrap log records was normal company practice.
 While modifying the official ship's log or removing pages is a serious violation of maritime law, this was not the case.
 A re-appraisal by the British government, instigated informally in 1988 and published in 1992 by the Marine Accident Investigation Branch (MAIB), further implicated the consequences of Lord's inaction.
 Among its conclusions were that although the Californian was probably out of visual sight, the Titanics rockets had been sighted by the Californians crew.
 Another conclusion stated that it was unrealistic to assume that Lord could have rushed towards the signals and that with the Titanic reporting an incorrect position, the Californian would have arrived at about the same time as the Carpathia and fulfilled a similar role – rescuing those who had escaped.
 The report was critical of the behaviour of the other officers of the Californian in reaction to the signals.
 What has never been satisfactorily resolved was why Lord did not simply wake his radio operator and listen for any distress signals.

-Daniel Allen Butler, in his 2009 book The Other Side of Night: The Carpathia, the Californian, and the Night Titanic Was Lost, makes a case that Lord's personality and temperament — his behaviour at both inquiries, his threats towards his crew, his frequent changing of his story, the absence of the scrap log, and odd remarks made by Lord in Boston in a newspaper interview – point to Lord's having some sort of mental illness.
-His lack of compassion — never once expressing grief at the loss of the Titanic or sorrow for those who had lost family when it sank is, according to Butler, compatible with sociopathy.